Granicus/jekyll-ramler/README.md

   the file system paths (relative to your project's root directory) of the files to be read. *Values* are the web paths (relative to web root) to place all content generated based on the read file into.
 Keys must end with a forward slash.
 If no value is provided, web root (/) is used.

+  Behavior is undefined for cases in which jekyll-ramler is configured to output generated content of multiple source files to the same web path.

   If *ramler_api_paths* is not defined, jekyll-ramler will default to reading `api.json` from your project's root and placing generated files into web